ripps818/ge-proton-latest/README.md

 # GE-Proton-Latest

-Wrapper and update script to run as a compatibility tool from steam.
-The wrapper script checks for the newest version of GE-Proton in your Steam's compatibilitytools.d and uses it.
-Before the wrapper starts proton, it will automatically check if a new version of GE-Proton is available from GlouriousEggroll and install the newest version in compatibilitytools.d so that at the wrapper can use it.
-This also allows you to manually select the newly installed version if you don't want keep using the older version (might need to restart steam for new version to be detected).
+GE-Proton-Latest is a wrapper and update script designed to run as a compatibility tool from Steam.
+It automatically detects and uses the latest version of GE-Proton available in your Steam's `compatibilitytools.d` directory.
+The script checks for the newest version and installs it before being used, ensuring you always have the most up-to-date compatibility tool for running games on Steam that require GE-Proton.

 ## Features